janchimugica/darkweaver-atom/README.md

 To get it, simply:

-  - Install the Dracula theme by Zeno Rocha: https://draculatheme.com/atom/
+  - Install the Dracula theme by Zeno Rocha: https://draculatheme.com/atom/.
-  - Edit your local style.less file and paste the styles on this repo
+  - Edit your local style.less file and paste the styles from this repo.

+Thanks to Zeno for his great Dracula theme.
+Loving those "psychobilly" colours!